bviggiano/pact/README.md

 2. Remove the `.git` folder from the cloned repository.
 (This will remove the git history from the local version of the repository).
 3. Create a new private repository containing the contents of the cloned repository.

+Once you have your fork of the repository set up, you can begin adding your assignments to the repository!
+Check out the [./page/README.md](./page/README.md) file for more information on how to use PAGE to create assignments.

 ## Contributing 🤝
 Contributions to PAGE are welcome!
 Whether it's adding new features, fixing bugs, or improving documentation, all contributions are appreciated. 😁